-As a CRR institution, LBBW's disclosure requirements are governed by Section 16 of the Institutsvergütungsver-ordnung (InstitutsVergV - German Financial Institution Remuneration Ordinance) of 25 September 2021 in conjunction with Article 450 of Regulation (EU) No 575/2013 (CRR - Capital Requirements Regulation).
+LBBW's disclosure duties as a CRR institution are governed by Section 16 of the Institutsvergütungsverordnung (InstitutsVergV - German Financial Institution Remuneration Ordinance) of 25 September 2021 in conjunction with Article 450 of Regulation (EU) No. 575/2013 (CRR).

-This remuneration report contains the detailed information relevant to the 2021 financial year.
+This remuneration report contains the detailed information relevant to the 2022 financial year.
 An appropriately high level of detail was chosen given LBBW's size.
 As the parent Institution of the LBBW Group, LBBW fulfils its disclosure requirements at Group level (Section 2 (12) InstitutsVergV in conjunction with Section 27 (1) sentence 3 InstitutsVergV), i.e. including the remuneration disclosures for LBBW itself and its subsidiaries.